QuackingBob/ILS-Data-Project-2023/ReadMe.md

 Every line contains the value (a string) representing the node

 **parquet files**:
-These are from the midjourney prompt dataset and contain tabular data
+These are from the midjourney prompt dataset and contain tabular data.
+There is a column called "text" and each row in this column contains a prompt.
+There is a train, test, validation split for the data and I use the train split.

 **flavors_combine_redundant.json**:
 This file has the following structure: